Anna Kontula: Early life and career

-Anna Kontula was born on 30 March 1977 in Pori, Satakunta, Finland.
-She completed her master's thesis in 2002 concerning the student movement of the 1970s.
-She has completed multiple research projects on prostitution in Finland, such as a 2008 report published by the University of Tampere.
-Her work has also included evaluating the criminalization of prostitution and violence toward women.
-She has researched many subjects, evaluating work restrictions, cultural norms and perceptions including attitudes towards public breast-feeding, aging construction workers, the impact of racism in the workplace and in housing among other topics.
+Kontula was born on 30 March 1977 in Pori, Satakunta, Finland.
+She completed her master's thesis in 2002 concerning the student movement of the 1970s and later also completed multiple research projects on prostitution in Finland, such as a 2008 report published by the University of Tampere and her PhD thesis.
+Her work included evaluating the criminalization of prostitution and violence toward women.

-She has served as the vice chairman of the Sex Industry Association, and was involved in many organizations dealing with social activism during her school years.
-Kontula, who has studied prostitution, supports a system in which procuring and human trafficking are criminalized, but buying and selling sex are not.
+A 2003 and 2008 sociologist graduate (Master's and PhD) from the University of Tampere, Kuntola researched many subjects, including among other topics the evaluation of work restrictions, cultural norms, and perceptions, such as attitudes towards breastfeeding in public, aging construction workers, and the impact of racism in the workplace and in housing.
+She served as the vice chairman of the Sex Industry Association, and was involved in many organizations dealing with social activism during her school years.
+Kontula, who has studied prostitution, supports a system in which procuring and human trafficking are criminalized but buying and selling sex are not.
 According to Kontula, she herself worked as a prostitute at the age of 16.
+Her 2009 pamphlet Tästä äiti varoitti herätti runsaasti mielenkiintoa (This Is What My Mother Warned About), which was published by Like, attracted significant interest.